Raabi91/moonraker-telegram/README.md

 - Print Paused
 - Print Failed
 - Send State timed
-- Commands avaible (/state, /pause, /resume, /cancel)
+- First Commands avaible (/state, /pause, /resume, /cancel)
-- you can deactivate the messages by not entering any text at the config
+- You can deactivate the messages by not entering any text at the config

 ### !!!
 Attention new update instructions in FAQ !!!